 5. Jerry Smith Produce & Pumpkin Farm

 Jerry Smith Produce & Pumpkin Farm is a family-owned farm in Kenosha.
-In the fall, they are a popular spot for family outings because of their “Fall Fun Checklist.”
+They are a popular spot for family outings in the fall because of their “Fall Fun Checklist.”

 There are tons of fall treats if you get hungry.
 They make apple cider donuts, caramel-dipped apples, and their special sugar cookies with frosting.
 During the fall season, there is also a concession selling sausages, chili, hot dogs, and pizza.